Lung Cancer Treatment Cost In India

 - The previous record of radiation therapy on the chest

 A physical examination and a conversation with your doctor are the first steps in diagnosing lung cancer.
 They’ll want to review your medical history and any current symptoms you may be experiencing.
-Tests are also required to verify the diagnosis.
+Additionally, tests are necessary to confirm the diagnosis.
 These could consist of:

 - Imaging Tests: On X-ray, MRI, CT, and PET scans, an abnormal mass can be seen.
 These scans reveal more information and detect smaller lesions.